Jeremy Gruber

-Gruber is a founder and executive committee member of the Coalition for Genetic Fairness and the Pew Project on the Genetic Information Nondiscrimination Act (GINA).
-He is an author of the books Genetic Explanations: Sense and Nonsense published by Harvard University Press, Biotechnology in Our Lives published by Skyhorse Publishing, and The GMO Deception by Skyhorse Publishing.
+Gruber is a founder of the Let Us Vote campaign to build a national community of independent voters and regularly writes and speaks on the second-class status of independent voters.
 He is author of the reports The Myth of the Red State Policy Over Party in the Nebraska State Capitol and The Next Great Migration: The Rise of Independent Voters in America.
 He is also an author of the law review article Let All Voters Vote: Independents and the Expansion of Voting Rights in the United States.
+He is a founder and executive committee member of the Coalition for Genetic Fairness and the Pew Project on the Genetic Information Nondiscrimination Act (GINA).
+He is an author of the books Genetic Explanations: Sense and Nonsense published by Harvard University Press, Biotechnology in Our Lives published by Skyhorse Publishing, and The GMO Deception by Skyhorse Publishing.

 Gruber received his Juris Doctor (J.D.) from St. John's University School of Law School of Law and a B.A. in Politics from Brandeis University.
 Previously, he worked as the field director for ACLU's National Taskforce on Civil Liberties in the Workplace and then as legal director for the National Workrights Institute.